Last update: 01.14.2019

 Anonymous VPN for Torrenting

 This is another area where Anonymous VPN excels.
-Not only do they allow access to P2P and torrenting, they allow it across all 25 servers.
+Not only do they allow access to P2P and torrenting, but they also allow it across all 25 servers.
 That’s really nice to have!

 Is it good for users in China?